ry12300/BestPractices/README.md

 -	 Brands: Adidas, Nike, Reebok
 -	 Colours: Red, Pink, Green

+More information:

-- T-shirts can be short or long sleeve.
+- T-shirts can be either short or long sleeve.
-- The Lace colour on shoes can be defined only once the shoes have been selected.
+- The Lace colour on shoes can be defined only once the shoes have been selected
-- The price of each pair of shoes is 45.99 regardless of Brand/Colour.
+- The price of each pair of shoes is 45.99 regardless of Brand/Colour
-- The price of each T-Shirt is 18.99 regardless of Brand/Colour.
+- The price of each T-Shirt is 18.99 regardless of Brand/Colour or Sleeve length
+- Products can only be added to an Order one at a time

 ---------------------------------
 The company currently only operates in the UK and Australia.

-Shipping costs for an order are based off the Country of the customer’s address.
+Shipping costs for an order are based off the Country in the Customer’s address.
 Shipping costs for each order are as follows:

 UK: